 Week 1-4: 10-12 repetitions

 Week 9-12: 1-5 repetitions

 Keep in mind that this is just an example.
 The repetition ranges can be changed to whatever you want.
-The key is in the actual periodization.
+This is just a variable in the programming scheme.

-Block periodization, is a type of variability where you dedicate an entire cycle(2-4 weeks) of training focusing on just one thing.
+Block programming is where you dedicate an entire cycle(2-4 weeks) of training focusing on just one thing.
 Here’s an example:

 Week 1-4: Muscle growth focus; high volume approach, working with smaller % of 1RM(<75%), more repetitions, more sets, less rest between sets, reaching failure appropriately, drop sets, supersets, etc.

-Week 5-8: Strength gain focus; high-intensity approach, working with higher % of 1RM(>75%), fewer reps, longer resting periods, use of lifting belts & straps.
+Week 5-8: Strength gain focus; high-intensity approach, working with higher % of 1RM(>75%), fewer reps, longer rest periods, use of lifting belts & straps.

 Week 9-12: Power & explosiveness focus; working with 40-60% of 1RM, focusing on moving the weight as quickly and as explosively as you can, 1-3 rep sets, 8-16 total sets, very short rest between sets.

 DUP, unlike the above 2 types has you focus on a different thing every workout, hence the name.